iddhi-sulakshana/express-template/wiki/STARTUP_DOCKER.md

 - The database host is `postgres` and Redis host is `redis` (Docker service names) instead of `localhost`
 - Docker Compose automatically loads variables from `.env` file
-- Environment variables in `.env` will override the hardcoded values in `docker-compose.yml`
+- Environment variables in `.env` will override the hardcoded values in `docker compose.yml`

 ## Step 3: Run Database Migrations